walllawallabingbang/Tabliss-PL/README.md

 ### Why This Fork?

-I cloned the repository and merged several pending pull requests to bring in improvements and bug fixes.
+I cloned the repository and merged most pending pull requests to bring in improvements and bug fixes.
 Moving forward, I will actively maintain and update this fork to keep Tabliss functional and up to date.

 ### What's Next?

 - Continued updates and bug fixes
 - Adding new features from community contributions
 - Keeping dependencies up to date

 If you were a contributor to the original repo or have ideas for improvements, feel free to open an issue or submit a pull request.
 Let’s keep Tabliss alive!

 ----------

 ## 🛠 Installation

 Instructions in [INSTALL.md](INSTALL.md).
 You have to install manually as my version of the extension isn't on any extension stores.
 API keys are included with the release.

 ## 💻 Running Locally

 First, clone the repo:

 ```sh
 https://github.com/BookCatKid/tabliss-maintained.git
 cd tabliss-maintained
 ```

 Then install the dependencies:

 ```sh
 npm install
 ```

-### Available Commands:
+### Available Commands

 - `npm run dev` — Start a local development server
 - `npm run build` — Build the project
 - `npm run test` — Run tests
 - `npm run translations` — Manage translation files (see TRANSLATING.md)
+- `npm run lint:fix` — Run ESLint with --fix (or just `npm run lint` for checking)
+- `npm run prettier` — Run Prettier with --write (or npm run `prettier:check` for checking)

-By default, these commands will target the web version.
+By default, build and dev will target the web version.
 To specify a platform (Chromium or Firefox), append `:chromium` or `:firefox` to the command.
 For example:

 ```sh
 npm run dev:chromium